MindLog™—A curve for every child

 • builds skills for putting those ways of understanding to work [4,7,9,10].

-• They optimize learning by supporting Virtuous Cycles of Learning—cycles of goal setting, information gathering, application, and evaluation [11,13].
+• It optimizes learning by supporting Virtuous Cycles of Learning—cycles of goal setting, information gathering, application, and evaluation [11,13].

-• They are all calibrated to a single theoretically derived learning metric—making it possible to track growth on a non-arbitrary scale [14,24].
-All students, regardless of their rates of growth, will be able to see themselves as learners [5,6,14].
+• It is calibrated to to a single theoretically derived learning metric—making it possible to track growth on a universal developmental scale [14,24].
+All students, regardless of their rates of growth, literally see themselves as learners [5,6,14].

-• Each DiscoTest can be used in multiple grades, often grades 4–12.
+• It can be used in grades 5 and up.

 Impact

 1. Testing drives instruction.
-Tests that measure robust learning reward teachers for fostering robust learning [2,5].
+Tools that measure robust learning reward teachers for fostering robust learning [2,5].

 2. We have authored peer-reviewed articles about several validation studies [16].

-3. Higher scores on our learning scale predict greater literacy [21].
+3. Higher scores on our developmental scale predict greater literacy [21].

 4. Virtuous Cycles of Learning (VCoLs) support robust learning [7].
 There is growing evidence that the more students use VCoL, the more effectively they grow.